Sudarshan-gurav/sudarshan-gurav.github.io/README.md

 # Execution Flow :
 1.  import modules
 2.  create connection with sqlite3
-3.  then create table to store word and occurrence
+3.  then create table to store word and occurrence.
-4.  after creating table read the file in chunk
+4.  after creating table read the file in chunk.
 5.  then split the word until space is found and store into the list(.split())
-6.  iterate the loop on size of list.
+6.  iterate the loop on the size of the list.
-7.  then update the dictionary for each items
+7.  then update the dictionary for each item.
-8.  after update_db() method is called then convert the dictionary into list of tuples and pass that into executemany()method.
+8.  after update_db() method is called then convert the dictionary into a list of tuples and pass that into executemany()method.
-9. If word already exists then update its value into the database.
+9. If a word already exists then update its value into the database.
 10.  if word does not exist in database then insert the word and its value into the database.
-11.  then make the dictionary empty and ready for new chunk.
+11.  then make the dictionary empty and ready for a new chunk.
 12. Repeat.